 Several of the Exemplary Awards are designated to honor the quilting of the entry.
 The available machine quilting ribbons are divided between Professional vs. Non-Professional and computer guided vs. hand guided styles.
 Please note that none of these quilting details are known during the judging process.
-Since, the ribbons are awarded directly to the identified Quilter, and we would like to invite them to the Awards Ceremony.
+Since, the ribbons are awarded directly to the identified Quilter, we ask for their contact information so we can invite them to the Awards Ceremony.

 Complete the online entry form to submit an entry for the next Quilt Arizona! show.
 If you are unable to use the online entry form, you may request a paper form by contacting the AQG Office (480-827-8458) or the Entry Coordinator (email@example.com).

 An automated email will be sent immediately upon successful submission of the entry form.
 If you do not receive this email, please check your Spam and/or Junk mail folders.
 Successful entries are also listed in the Confirmed Submissions List available on the Entry webpage.
 It is the responsibility of the entrant to use one of these methods to determine that an entry was successfully submitted.
 Late entries will not be accepted after the entry form closes.
 Confirmation packets will be sent to the provided email address approximately one month before the quilt show opens.

 If you need to make a change to a submitted entry, please contact the Entry Coordinator firstname.lastname@example.org.
 DO NOT submit a new entry form in an attempt to update a previously submitted entry.

 If you need to withdraw a submitted entry, please contact the Entry Coordinator (email@example.com).
 We appreciate if you can let us know as soon as possible that an entry should be withdrawn.

 Award winning entrants will be contacted via telephone by Wednesday evening of the quilt show week.
 The entrant and one guest will be admitted to the Award Ceremony.